Your Making Tax Digital for VAT questions answered (even the difficult ones)

 7. Are the deadlines for VAT submissions still the same?

-Yes, after the MTD for VAT deadline the payment deadlines and the frequency with which businesses have to file VAT returns will be the same as they are right now.
+Yes, the payment deadlines and the frequency with which businesses have to file VAT returns will be the same as they were before MTD.
 This applies to monthly, quarterly and annual VAT return schemes.

 You will continue to make error corrections on VAT returns on the following quarter’s VAT return or by writing to HMRC.